Games & Quizzes

 /ˈwelkəm/

-gladly received. used to greet someone in polite or friendly way.
-Friendly greeting to someone who has arrived. greet someone arriving in polite or friendly way.
+Being what was wanted or needed. used to greet someone in polite or friendly way.
+Friendly greeting to someone who has arrived.
+To greet someone who has just arrived.

 Apostle and patron saint of Ireland; an English missionary to Ireland in the th century.